UniversalDependencies/docs/_2016-09-05--06-prague/copula.md

 #### Russian

-In Russian, there is no copula verb in the present tense, in the future tense, the verb _быть_ "be" is used.
+In Russian, there is no copula verb in the present tense.
+In the future and past tenses, the verb _быть_ "be" is used.
 Note that when the copula verb is used, the complement can be either in nominative or instrumental case.
 When it is instrumental it is `is category of` and when it is nominative it is more like `has quality of`.
 We propose using the same structure for both.

 (1)